oeg-upm/rmldoc/README.md

 Replace `path/to/rml/mappings.rml` with the path to your RML mapping file and `path/to/output/directory/mappings.md` with the file where you want the documentation to be generated.

+## Example
+The following [link](https://github.com/oeg-upm/rmldoc/blob/main/example/example.md) shows the result produced by `rmldoc` from the following [mapping file](https://github.com/oeg-upm/rmldoc/blob/main/example/example_input.ttl).

+## rmldoc specification
+The [rmldoc specification](https://github.com/oeg-upm/rmldoc/blob/main/spec/specification.md) describes the main metadata expected in a RML mapping file.
+Have a look to create eye-catching documentations!

 ## Contributing

-Contributions to RMLdoc are welcome!
+Contributions to `rmldoc` are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.